 WRAPPING IT UP

-The Patriots clinched their seventh division title with their 12-0 win over Miami on Dec.
-7. It was the earliest point in the season at which the Patriots have clinched a division title.
+The Patriots clinched their seventh division title with their 12-0 win over Miami today.
+It is the earliest point in the season at which the Patriots have clinched a division title.
 Four of the Patriots' previous six division titles were clinched on the final day of the season, with a fifth being clinched in a tie-breaking playoff game in 1963.
-Before this season, the only other time the Patriots had clinched a division title with games left on the schedule was in 1978, when New England wrapped up the AFC East on Dec.
+Before today, the only other time the Patriots had clinched a division title with games left on the schedule was in 1978, when New England wrapped up the AFC East on Dec.
 10, 1978, with one game left in the season.

 PATRIOTS DIVISION-CLINCHING GAMES